Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Axiomatic Proof Calculus

 \end{small}

-Also note that by the well-formed parallel operator $\wfParOp$, the recorder variable $\historyVar$ can be shared without causing a clash above.
+Also note that by the operator $\wfParOp$ for well-formed parallel composition, the recorder variable $\historyVar$ can be shared without causing a clash above.
 However, clashes prevent instantiation that would violate syntactic well-formedness of programs (\rref{def:syntax_chps}) by binding the same state variable in parallel: \begin{small}

 \end{small}